slarmoo/.github/profile/simon/simonLogin/simonLogin.md

 ## Deploy to production

-- Deploy to your production environment using a copy of the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-login/blob/main/deployService.sh).
+- Deploy to your production environment using the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-login/blob/main/deployService.sh).
 Take some time to understand how it works.

   ```sh
   ./deployService.sh -k <yourpemkey> -h <yourdomain> -s simon